Security Patching Helps Protect Your Business From a Cyberattack

 - Monitor Patch Releases – Know the release date of all your software’s patches so you may be prepared for the updates in advance.
 Good endpoint management tools can automate the process.

-- Download Patches From The Software Vendor – Stay on top of updates from vendors and then download them for installation.
+- Download Patches from the Software Vendor – Stay on top of updates from vendors and then download them for installation.

 - Pre-Test Patches – You can never predict unexpected software conflicts that may arise after installing a patch.
 Therefore, whenever possible, it is a best practice to test them in a safe environment before deployment.

 - Certify Patch Validity – Once patches are deployed, they should be tested again to ensure everything is operating as it should.
-Try using the patched programs and see if anything slows up or malfunctions in any way.
+Try using the patched programs and see if anything slows or malfunctions in any way.

-Security Patching Best Practices
+Software Security Patching Best Practices

 - Centralize Patch Management – Patching will be most efficient when managed from one computer console.
 Therefore, all patch management responsibility should be executed through that machine to avoid conflicts.